-The Rapid Ideation Lab was a co-creation workshop designed to generate insights into how users perceive their mobility landscape.
-Participants were asked to design use-specific autonomous cars using a simple prompt card which included an area to sketch plans, as well as a ‘designer’s log’, where choices could be explained.
-Once the participant drew the plans for their car, they were given tools to build a prototype.
+The Rapid Ideation Lab was a co-creation workshop designed to generate insights on how users from different backgrounds engage with mobility.
+Participants were asked to design use-specific autonomous cars using a prompt card which included a space to sketch plans, as well as a ‘designer’s log’, where choices could be contextualized.
+Once the participants completed their design’s, they were given tools to build a prototype.
+Through the process, Lassor interviewed the participants to better understand how transportation shaped their lives.

 People ask me ‘how sad that the fun of car ownership is over’.
 I tell them, ‘os to fun waiting in a snarl of traffic?
 Is it fun missing your flight at JFK?.
 If you sleep 8 hours a day, you’ve got 16 hours left.
 If you are like most people, an hour, two hours of your day are consumed by driving.
 What does it mean to give people back an hour of leisure or an hour of work?